jugshaurya/showcase/mdx-blogs/cpp.md

 - No index out of bound Checking in c++. 😭
 - The C++ runtime does not perform bounds checking on array indices, so if an array named arr is declared of size 33 and you try to access arr[5], there is no telling what will happen.
 The program might crash due to a segmentation fault, or it might keep running while giving potentially incorrect results.
-- Arrays are always passed as pointer to functions and length cannot be determined using `sizeof(arr)/sizeof(arr[0])` inside function, therefore have to pass length of array as argument to the function.
+- Arrays are always passed as pointers to functions and length cannot be determined using `sizeof(arr)/sizeof(arr[0])` inside function, therefore have to pass the length of the array as an argument to the function.
-- Provides cache spatial locality of reference as arrays are stored continously.
+- Provides cache spatial locality of reference as arrays are stored continuously.
-- Have to know size before we create them.
+- Have to know the size before we create them.
 Solution: Vector.
-- couting int array will give you address of first interger, whereas couting char arry will printing all characters till null character.
+- counting int array will give you the address of the first integer, whereas counting char array will print all characters till null character.

 ```cpp
 	int arr[10] = {1,2,3};